 Though options contracts typically represent 100 shares, the price of the option is shown on a per-share basis, which is the industry standard.

 Depending on your experience and other factors, you might be eligible for different levels of options trading on Robinhood.
-With Level 2 approval, you’d have access to the following strategies:
+With Level 2 approval, you’d have access to some basic strategies, such as:

-With Level 3 approval, you’d have access to everything available with Level 2 approval and the following strategies:
+With Level 3 approval, you’d have access to everything available with Level 2 approval and a few more advanced strategies, such as:

 For more details, check out Basics options strategies (Level 2) and Advanced options strategies (Level 3).

 Note that Robinhood doesn’t allow selling uncovered options, because there's no limit to the amount of money you could lose with some strategies.

 Options trading entails significant risk and is not appropriate for all customers.
 Customers must read and understand the Characteristics and Risks of Standardized Options before engaging in any options trading strategies.
 Options transactions are often complex and may involve the potential of losing the entire investment in a relatively short period of time.
 Certain complex options strategies carry additional risk, including the potential for losses that may exceed the original investment amount.

 Robinhood Financial does not guarantee favorable investment outcomes.
 The past performance of a security or financial product does not guarantee future results or returns.
 Customers should consider their investment objectives and risks carefully before investing in options.
 Because of the importance of tax considerations to all options transactions, the customer considering options should consult their tax advisor as to how taxes affect the outcome of each options strategy.
 Examples contained in this article are for illustrative purposes only.
 Supporting documentation for any claims, if applicable, will be furnished upon request.